|Adopting from Haiti|

 Haiti Children’s Home www.haitichildrenshome.com

-Pat and Melinda have been missionaries in Haiti for some time and assist couples adopting from their orphanage, if they are practicing evangelical Christians.
+Lori West assists couples adopting from this orphanage, if they are practicing evangelical Christians.
 Also, many work teams travel there; they are well known for their work in the community.
 Proposals come quickly, and the rural area where the orphanage is has courts still operating.
 For information contact Patti Vold at 403-783-6079.